A delicacy is the “Steckerlfisch” is a Spanish Mackerel on a stick that is grilled over a dug out pit with a grey layer of amber

 Important for professional cooking, the fish is placed close together and should not burn over a blazing flame.
 The embers should rather have a uniform gray layer.

-Here are some 22″ suitable sticks:
+Here are some 22″ suitable skewers on Amazon

 When it comes to smoke, the opinions differ.
 While some believe that smoke should be avoided as much as possible, there is also some of those who add broken (green) wood to the embers because they wanted it to smoke and fry the fish at the same time.